 Why did Amazon EC2 terminate my instance?

-Amazon Elastic Compute Cloud (Amazon EC2) terminated my instance.
-How do I determine why?
+Why did Amazon Elastic Compute Cloud (Amazon EC2) terminate my instance?

 View your AWS CloudTrail logs: